Balaje/Summation-by-parts/README.md

 ![](./Images/2-layer/Eg6/horizontal-disp.png) | ![](./Images/2-layer/Eg6/vertical-disp.png) |
 --- | --- |

 The following rate of convergence is observed with the current parameters in the code.
-In this example I take $N = 21,31,41,51,61$.
+In this example, I take $N = 21,31,41,51,61$.

 ```julia
 # Δt = 1e-3